-- Loss of control — A judge you have never met and who don’t know you or your family will ultimately make decisions as to how your assets are distributed.
+A judge you have never met and who doesn’t know you or your family will ultimately make decisions as to how your assets are distributed.

 Avoiding probate is the only way to have your assets pass directly to your heirs.

 There are several ways to do this, but the easiest way is to create a Living Trust.
-In a Trust, the grantor (person writing the Trust) directs how assets are to be distributed upon death, and retains control over those assets until their death.
+In a Trust, the grantor (the person writing the Trust) directs how assets are to be distributed upon death, and retains control over those assets until their death.

-- Designating beneficiaries as pay-on-death (POD) for bank accounts or transfer-on-death (TOD) for investment accounts and on titles for vehicles, boats, motors, and trailers.
+Designate beneficiaries as pay-on-death (POD) for bank accounts or transfer-on-death (TOD) for investment accounts and on titles for vehicles, boats, motorcycles, and trailers.

 Having a basic understanding of probate law is essential to estate planning.
 Planning ahead can make a big difference for your loved ones in the future.
 We are here to educate and help you through the process.